-UCI Gran Fondo Jordan Dead Sea is a new event on the UCI calendar with a three days stage race at the borders of the dead sea with a time trial on Thursday and two challenging road races on Friday and Saturday with quite some elevation.
+UCI Gran Fondo Jordan Dead Sea is organised for the second time with a three days stage race at the borders of the dead sea with a time trial on Thursday and two challenging road races on Friday and Saturday with quite some elevation.

 General